jasminealee/Beep-Boop/README.md

 ## Specifications
   This webpage allows a user to input a number.
 It lists all of the numbers from zero to that input.
 Below, is a list of characteristics.
 The numbers between zero and the input that follow any of these characteristics will be replaced accordingly:

   * Any multiple of 3 within the inputed value will be replaced with "I'm sorry, Dave.
 I'm afraid I can't do that."
+(If the user inputs a name in the "Please Enter Name" text box, the name is swapped in place of Dave.)
   * Any number with a 1 is replaced with "Boop!"
   * Any number with a 0 is replaced with "Beep!"